project-cdim/docs/development-guide/hardware-plugin/docs/en/06_Implementing_FM_plugins.md

 1. Execute `Get all device spec information` to obtain the specifications for all devices.
 2. From the returned data, find the device ID of the CPU device and the device you want to connect.
-3. Specify the device ID of the CPU device as a path parameter and set the request body as `{"action": "connect", "deviceID": device_id}`; then execute the connection via `Configuration Change Control` by specifying the device ID of the device you want to connect.
+3. Specify the device ID of the upstream side device in the path parameter, and set the request body as follow; then execute the connection via `Configuration Change Control (Device to Device)` by specifying the device ID of the downstream side device you want to connect.

+    ```JSON
+    {"action": "connect", "destinationDeviceID": "<the device ID of the downstream side device>"}
+    ```

 With this operation, the `connect` method is called with the FM port ID corresponding to the specified device ID as an argument.
 The device ID returned by the REST API is a unique string generated by the HW control function.